-Operation: Wilhelmshaven Harbour, North Sea
+Operation: Wilhelmshaven Harbour, Germany

 Date: 18th December 1939 (Monday)

-Unit: No. 37 Squadron
+Unit No: 37 Squadron

 Type: Wellington 1A